 Practices have an obligation to raise awareness in patients so you understand these changes and that you, the patient, has an opportunity to object and how to do so (please see below).

-NHS England and HSCIC will be sending leaflets to every household in England in late January.
-Patients may also obtain further information on the NHS Choices website where they will find a lead article with signposting to further information.
+Patients may also obtain further information by visiting https://www.nhs.uk/your-nhs-data-matters/# where you will find further information.
 Leaflets are available in our waiting areas.